15 Ways for College Students to be Greener in their Dorm and on Campus

 Also for IC Students: There is an organization on campus that makes use of the college's leftover food.
 It's called SWIFT (Stop Wasting Ithaca's Food Today), and the club meets on Fridays at Towers Dining, rescues food that wasn't eaten, packages it, and then delivers it to local food pantries to feed the poor.
 Without SWIFT, this perfectly delicious and edible food would be send to the compost pile.

-11. Keep your showers short: other people sharing the community bathroom will appreciate it.
+your showers short: other people sharing the community bathroom will appreciate

 I'm notorious for taking long showers.
 In my defense, I have a head of long, thick hair to wash and comb through, but it's still something I need to work on.